-Typically, adoption of AI begins with a desire to improve a single aspect of an overarching marketing effort.
+Typically, adoption of AI in marketing begins with a desire to improve a single aspect of an overarching marketing effort.
 As teams see success, AI’s foothold in their daily functions flourishes, finding its way further down the funnel.

 Still, a majority of marketers aren’t yet using AI to improve the effectiveness of their efforts.
 According to a Gartner study of marketers in the US, UK, and Canada: